Philadelphia Flyers: Colors, name and logo

 It was Ed Snider's sister Phyllis who named the team when she suggested "Flyers" on a return trip from a Broadway play.
 Ed knew immediately it would be the winning name, since it captured the speed of the game and went well phonetically with Philadelphia.
 On August 3, 1966, the team name was announced.
 Of the 11,000 ballots received, more than 100 selected Flyers as the team name and were entered into a drawing to select a winner.
 Alec Stockard, a nine-year-old boy from Narberth, Pennsylvania, who had spelled it "Fliers" on his entry, won the drawing and was declared the winner.

 With the name and colors already known, Philadelphia advertising firm Mel Richmann Inc. was hired to design a logo and jersey.
 With Tom Paul as head of the project, artist Sam Ciccone designed both the logo and jerseys to represent speed.
 Ciccone's winged "P" design – four stylized wings attached to a slanted "P" with an orange dot to represent a puck – was considered the "obvious choice" over his other designs, which included a winged skate.
 Ciccone's jersey design, a stripe down each shoulder and down the arms, represented wings.
-The flying "P" has remained the same since the beginning and was ranked the sixth-best NHL logo in a 2008 Hockey News poll.
+The flying "P" has remained the same since the beginning (excluding minor tweaks to the shade of orange) and was ranked the sixth-best NHL logo in a 2008 Hockey News poll.
 The Flyers unveiled a 3D version of this logo with metallic accents during the 2002–03 season which was used on orange third jerseys until the end of the 2006–07 season.

-In the 21st century, the Flyers have left the "Broad Street Bullies" nickname behind them, as perhaps an anecdote of their history, now instead favoring a disciplined two-way brand of hockey.

-The team's 2008–09 retro uniforms used a lighter shade of orange than their original uniforms.
-This shade did not match earlier versions of the darker 'burnt orange' that was associated with the Flyers, but continued on once the retros became their primary jerseys (with a white version) in 2010–11.